 Chris Jaquin - Applications Engineer at Microfluidics International Corporation

-As an Applications Engineer, Chris has worked with a wide variety of materials, including lipid nanoparticles, while performing proof of concept, process optimization, and scale-up tests at Microfluidics’ facility located in Westwood, MA.
-During this time, Chris has amassed knowledge of both Microfluidizer® Processor Technology and the various applications which utilize the technology.
+As a Sr. Applications Engineer, Chris has worked with a wide variety of materials, including lipid nanoparticles, while performing proof of concept, process optimization, and scale-up tests at Microfluidics’ facility located in Westwood, MA.
+During his time, Chris has amassed knowledge of both Microfluidizer® Processor Technology and the various applications which utilize the technology.
 Prior to working for Microfluidics, Chris earned a B.S. in Chemical Engineering from Syracuse University.

 Questions from the webinar session included:

-Using high speed homogenizer for such a long time, have you ever experienced leaking of metal particles (made of stainless steel, which contains both Fe, Ni and Cr) in your samples?
+Using a high-speed homogenizer for such a long time, have you ever experienced the leaking of metal particles (made of stainless steel, which contains both Fe, Ni and Cr) in your samples?
 And if yes, how do you manage that?
 To note, this type of metal particles leak can also come from microfluidizers.

 Thank you for the presentation, very interesting.
 During the sterilization phase, did you face any difference in terms of filtration throughput among the various formulation tested (when comparable for PSD and PDI)?

 While the PSD and PDI do play a large role in filterability, so too does the choice of filter material.
 Microfluidics has collaborated with the Pall Corporation in the past to demonstrate both of these effects and can provide more in-depth information upon request.